 suspense to the proceedings than most westerns.
 And after over 50 years, this

 movie still looks remarkably fresh when many others of its ilk shine at best for

 their nostalgia value.
 In all, a deserved classic, and pretty much a must-see

 The movie by the way was so successful, that many other Westerns would

-suddenly have the word Django (which director Corbucci borrowed from legendary
+suddenly have the word "Django", a name that director Corbucci borrowed from legendary

-Jazz guitaist Django Reinhardt) in the title, be it in its original versions or
+jazz guitarist Django Reinhardt, in the title, be it in its original versions or

-until 1987, Django Strikes Back, again starring Franco
+until 1987's Django Strikes Back, again starring Franco